dlccyes/CollegeNotes/NTUnotes/Freshman/MicroEconomics/Ch7 Competition.md

 ### Constant-Cost Industries

-break-even price (price the makes you profit = 0 ) is constant as q ↑
+break-even price (price that makes you profit = 0 ) is constant as q ↑

 ### Increasing-Cost Industries